 Susanne-Kikki seeks joint growth though sharing her experiences in a way that people can relate to.
 Through challenging stagnation and focusing on what’s ahead, eager to make real change, she cultivates a holistic approach to her work; circular economy, planet and people being core issues.

 With her gaze set at the horizon, constantly putting herself in new contextures Susanne-Kikki is a futurologist in the sense that she can envision what’s ahead and how to get there.
 Her passion is leading people and businesses into the future.

-23 years at IKEA and 7 (out of the 23) years living and working in China has given her a unique insight into the demands and opportunities on the international market.
+23 years at IKEA and 7 (out of the 23) years living and working in China and Japan has given her a unique insight into the demands and opportunities on the international market.
 By connecting a business strategy to insight value her aim is to form an action plan which creates a state-of-the art, trustworthy, growing and sustainable business.

 She has a natural vocation to put herself into the customers point of view; on a mission to transform products, intention and business into a user-friendly experience.
 The founder of IKEA, Ingvar Kamprad, has been an inspiration to Susanne-Kikki in the way that he initiated creative confidence in the people surrounding him, and through their creativity grow the business.